CuriousAvenger/ASCII-Art/README.md

 - Replace old Image.jpg with New
 - Use Black and White Images Only
 - Make sure to Name Image correctly

+Note: Some images can be corrupted, which can lead to errors, so all images might not always work.